maikldoo/DjangoTodoApp/README.md

 + python manage.py migrate
 + add to INSTALLED_APPS new app.

--> To run the server: python manage.py runserver
+-> To run the server:

++ python manage.py runserver

+-> To migrate the database:

++ python manage.py makemigrations todos